datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ ls -l output
    $ datalad status

-No, it isn't, and :command:`datalad status` is clean -- great, so it is stored in Git!
+No, it isn't, and :command:`datalad status` is clean -- great, so ``output/README.md`` is stored in Git!
+This means that your dataset now also contains sufficient human-readable information to ensure that others can understand everything you did easily.

-The only thing left to do now is to hand in your assignment.
+The only thing left to do is to hand in your assignment.
 According to the syllabus, this should be done via :term:`Github`.

 .. findoutmore:: What is Github?

    Github is a web based hosting service for Git repositories.
-Among many different other useful perks it adds features that allow collaboration on Git repositories.
-Gitlab is a similar service with highly similar features, but its source code is free and open, whereas Github is a subsidary of Microsoft (though most services are free for private users).
+Among many different other useful perks it adds features that allow collaboration on Git repositories. `Gitlab <https://about.gitlab.com/>`_ is a similar service with highly similar features, but its source code is free and open, whereas Github is a subsidiary of Microsoft.

+   Web-hosting services like Github and Gitlab integrate wonderfully with DataLad.
+They are especially useful for making your dataset publicly available, if you have figured out storage for your large files (as they can not be hosted by Github) otherwise.
+You can make DataLad publish large file content to one location and afterwards automatically push an update to Github, such that users can install directly from Github/Gitlab and seemingly also obtain large file content from Github.
+Github can also resolve subdataset links to other Github repositories, which lets you navigate through nested datasets in the webinterface.

    .. todo::

-      elaborate how such infrastructure is cool to share datasets through, easily accessible, ...
+      maybe a screenshot here.

 .. note::